NUS1996/Coffee_sales-/README.md

 - ☕ **Peak Sales Hours:** Most sales occur between 8-10 AM.
 - 📈 **Best-Selling Products:** Barista Espresso were sold the most.
 - 📉 **Best Selling Days:** Orders were higher on Mondays, Thursdays and Fridays.

+📬 Contact
+If you have any questions or feedback, feel free to reach out:

+Email: dubeynusan07@gmail.com
+LinkedIn: Your LinkedIn
+GitHub: Your GitHub